Developmental psychology: Adolescence

 The adolescent unconsciously explores questions such as "Who am I?
 Who do I want to be?"
 Like toddlers, adolescents must explore, test limits, become autonomous, and commit to an identity, or sense of self.
-Different roles, behaviors and ideologies must be tried out to select an identity.
-Role confusion and inability to choose vocation can result from a failure to achieve a sense of identity through, for example, friends.
+Different roles, behaviors, and ideologies must be tried out to select an identity.
+Role confusion and inability to choose a vocation can result from a failure to achieve a sense of identity through, for example, friends.

 Early adulthood

-Early adulthood generally refers to the period between ages 18 to 39, and according to theorists such as Erik Erikson, is a stage where development is mainly focused on maintaining relationships.
+Early adulthood generally refers to the period between ages 18 and 39, and according to theorists such as Erik Erikson, is a stage where development is mainly focused on maintaining relationships.
 Erikson shows the importance of relationships by labeling this stage intimacy vs isolation.
-Intimacy suggests a process of becoming part of something larger than oneself by sacrificing in romantic relationships and working for both life and career goals.
+Intimacy suggests a process of becoming part of something larger than oneself through sacrifice in romantic relationships and by working toward both life and career goals.
 Other examples include creating bonds of intimacy, sustaining friendships, and starting a family.
-Some theorists state that development of intimacy skills rely on the resolution of previous developmental stages.
+Some theorists argue that the development of intimacy skills depends on the resolution of earlier developmental stages.
 A sense of identity gained in the previous stages is also necessary for intimacy to develop.
-If this skill is not learned the alternative is alienation, isolation, a fear of commitment, and the inability to depend on others.
+If this skill is not learned, the alternative is alienation, isolation, a fear of commitment, and the inability to depend on others.

-Isolation, on the other hand, suggests something different than most might expect.
-Erikson defined it as a delay of commitment in order to maintain freedom.
-Yet, this decision does not come without consequences.
+Isolation, on the other hand, suggests something different from what most may expect.
+Erikson defined it as a delay in commitment to maintain freedom.
+Yet this decision does not come without consequences.
 Erikson explained that choosing isolation may affect one's chances of getting married, progressing in a career, and overall development.

-A related framework for studying this part of the lifespan is that of emerging adulthood.
+A related framework for studying this stage of the lifespan is emerging adulthood.
 Scholars of emerging adulthood, such as Jeffrey Arnett, are not necessarily interested in relationship development.
 Instead, this concept suggests that people transition after their teenage years into a period, not characterized as relationship building and an overall sense of constancy with life, but with years of living with parents, phases of self-discovery, and experimentation.